shaunreichman/investment_tracker/docs/CENTRALIZED_API_IMPLEMENTATION_GUIDE.md

 **Note**: As we implement each feature, we will update this guide by checking off completed tasks (`[ ]` → `[x]`) and adding any new insights or requirements discovered during implementation.

-**Latest Update**: Step 1 (TypeScript Interfaces) completed.
-Created comprehensive type definitions for all API responses and requests.
-Ready to proceed with Step 2 (Centralized API Client).
+**Latest Update**: Steps 1-3 (TypeScript Interfaces, Centralized API Client, Environment Configuration) completed.
+Created comprehensive type definitions, professional API client with error handling, and type-safe environment configuration.
+Ready to proceed with Phase 2 (Custom Hooks Implementation).

 ### Current Status
-- **Phase 1**: In Progress (Step 1 completed ✅)
+- **Phase 1**: In Progress (Steps 1-3 completed ✅)
 - **Phase 2**: Not Started
 - **Phase 3**: Not Started